-To celebrate the legacy of legendary mathematician and IBMer, Benoit Mandelbrot, we threw a Fractal Fest across social media.
+To celebrate the legacy of mathematician and IBM Fellow, Benoit Mandelbrot, we threw a Fractal Fest across social media.
 Highlights include the Tumblr-hacking Fractalizer, an Errol Morris documentary film, a popular Reddit AMA and plenty of fractal GIFs.

 Ever wonder why a river,